adistudio/ArthurD/README.md

 # ArthurD
-ArthurD is responsible for the in-game login connection developed by adistudio
+ArthurD is responsible for the in-game login connection developed by adistudio.

 Website: www.adistudio.com.br